Ma-Pe-Ma/Betting-Competition/ReadMe.md

 Currently only English version is available and it is planned to properly mark the translatable resource strings in the jinja templates.
 Then with flask-babel it will be possible to translate the pages easily.

 ## TO-DO
+* translate marked strings with Babel
+* logging
+* demo
+* session handling with Flask-login, eg. remember me, do not sign-out function etc.
+* make deploying and hosting an easier process + let's encript / hosting with pythonanywhere/digital ocean
+* redirect to group bet before start + redirect to team data upload at very first startup for admin
+* rethink scheduler plus reminders (RSS or browser notification)
+* solve caching for standings
+* download database option for admin
+* clean-up ReadMe
 * Test manually initiating: database update + sending reminder
-* Translate marked strings with Babel
-* Logging
-* Demo

 ### Backlog
-* hosting with pythonanywhere/digital ocean + let's encript
-* redirect to group bet before start + redirect to team data upload at very first startup for admin
-* Rethink scheduler plus reminders
-* do not render reminder option when email sending is turned off
-* RSS or browser notification
-* caching
 * generating custom profile picture for user
 * Add timezone selector for user